securityguy/DMRcmd/README.md

 1) If you have not already done so, install Go from https://golang.org/ or using your package manager.
 2) Download or clone the repo from https://github.com/securityguy/DMRcmd.
-3) Change to the DMRCmd directory and type `go build`.
+3) Change to the DMRcmd directory and type `go build`.

 This software should compile and run on various flavours of Linux, Windows, and macOS.
 If you encounter any errors please create an issue in GitHub.